Medication Search: Orencia

 Learn about many of the available medications in our database.

 How does this medication work?
 What will it do for me?

 Abatacept belongs to a group of medications called selective co-stimulation modulators.
-It is used alone or with other medications to reduce signs and symptoms of rheumatoid arthritis.
+It is used alone or with other medications to reduce signs and symptoms of rheumatoid arthritis and psoriatic arthritis.

 Abatacept is used long-term to treat moderate-to-severe rheumatoid arthritis in adults that has not responded to treatment with one or more medications belonging to the class disease-modifying antirheumatic drugs (DMARDs) or the class tumour necrosis factor antagonists (TNF-a).
 When used long-term it may help to slow down the progression of joint damage and improve the function of the affected joints.

 Abatacept is used to treat adults with active psoriatic arthritis that has had an inadequate response to other DMARDs.